 Based within the Alfred Deakin Institute at Deakin University, Eben has authored/edited three books and is an established curator.
 After graduating from New College, Florida, he studied the history of medicine at the University of Oxford before completing his PhD at the University of California, Santa Cruz.
-He is currently continuing his research on gene editing, the innovation economy, and social inequality through a 12-month program at Princeton’s Institute for Advanced Study.
+He is currently continuing his research on gene editing, the innovation economy, and social inequality through a 12-month program at the Institute for Advanced Study in Princeton, NJ.

 This podcast features insights from “The Mutant Project,” Eben’s latest book, which is slated for a September 2020 release with St Martin’s Press.

 Delve into the fascinating question of what makes us human.